Our book about Valuable Agile Retrospectives has been published!

-How can you become an excellent yelling team, that is able to deliver and exceed customer expectations?
+How can you become an excellent team that is able to deliver and exceed customer expectations?
 By continuously becoming better in the things that you are doing great, using a strengths based retrospective.
-This technique helps teams to improve themselves by focusing on their individual and team strengths.
-The retrospective technique described in this blog, which uses solution focused, will be included in the agile retrospectives pocket book, the book that helps you to get value out of agile retrospectives.
+This technique helps teams to improve themselves by focusing on their personal and team strengths.
+The retrospective technique described in this blog, which uses solution focused, is included in the agile retrospectives pocket book, the book that helps you to get value out of agile retrospectives.
 We love to hear from you, to make this a great book?

 There are lot’s of ways to do retrospectives.
 Usually the team uses a technique to reflect on the work that they did, does some analysis on what has happened and what caused it, and defines improvement actions for the next sprint.
 These actions imply that they will change their way of working.

 A strength based retrospective, using solution focused, is a different approach.
-In stead of doing new things, things that you might not be capable to do, you would be doing more of a thing that you are already doing, and which you are good at.
-The goal is to use the strengths which the professionals already have to solve problems.
+Instead of coming up with a list of actions to start doing new things (of which you might not be capable of doing), your actions result in doing more of the things that you are already doing and which you are good at.
+The goal is to use the strengths which the professionals already have to solve the problems that they have.